-Colors can make us feel certain emotions, allowing them to play a very powerful role in branding.
+Colors can make us feel certain emotions, and they play a very powerful role in branding.
 Using color psychology, you can build a strong, relatable brand that speaks directly to your customers.

-In this blog post, I will go over color psychology and why it is essential for your brand.
-But first, let’s go over some stats about color:
+In this blog post, I will go over color psychology and why it is essential for your brand!

 ▪ 80% of users said they are more likely to identify a brand if they consistently use the same color(s) on their branding material (Source: Tailor Brands).